spinnaker/spinnaker.io/README.md

 At present, there is only one language in the `./content` directory.
 Docsy assumes lang-en and uses this language automatically, but you can add additional directories with different contents.
 There is also a langauge switcher in the navbar that can be enabled by adding that language to the `[languages]` map in `.config.toml`.

+## Theme Customization

+The Docsy theme is installed as a git submodule to this site.
+To update the theme, follow the Docsy documentation for git submodules.
+Make theme upgrades with care.
+Any changes to markup in the theme may render existing SCSS modifications ineffective.

+Overrides to the theme are in `./layouts`, `./assets`, and `./static`.
+In order to continue to use Docsy's color variables, the **entire** theme SCSS collection is has been copied to `./assets`.
+Some of these SCSS files have been further modified to alter the appearance of various site components.
+If something "breaks" on upgrade, a good first step is to compare the previous markup for that component and make sure old SCSS selectors are still valid.

+Dependencies are loaded into `./assets/scss` from `./themes/docsy`.
+If subsequent theme upgrades fail to load Bootstrap or Font Awesome assets, verify that the paths to these vendor dependencies within `./themes/docsy` are still valid.

 ## Docs Frontmatter Variables

 `title`: Displayed on the content page